 One of the most game-changing gadgets to hit fishing has been the electronic fish finder.
-With so many varieties and fish finder reviews available online, choosing the best fish finder in 2016 can be a time consuming process.
+With so many varieties and fish finder reviews available online, choosing the best fish finder can be a time consuming process.
 Which is why we organized the list below, based on numerous feedbacks and field trials experience.

 |Garmin Echo 551dv Worldwide||4.5||Transducer||Color||General|

 |Deeper Smart Portable Depth Finder||4.4||N/A||SmartPhone||Various|